ezored/ezored/extras/docs/DISTRIBUTION.md

 > python make.py target linux_app dist

-The folder with name **dist** has all **final** things (Android, iOS, Windows, macOS, Linux and others) and this folder is not versioned, but you can download distribution file with the following command:
+The folder with name **dist** has data to deploy (Android, iOS, Windows, macOS, Linux and others) and this folder is not versioned, but you can download distribution file with the following command:

 > python make.py target linux_app dist download --version=1.0.0